Deeproot

 Participants feel Black history is misrepresented in media, criticizing practices like casting non-American Black actors for U.S. historical roles and "whitewashing" Black events.

-Emotional Toll of Learning
+Emotional Toll of

 Emotional Toll